-The report you hold in your hands presents the top-line results.
-The myriad details—crosstabs, stratifications—are available at our online repository, www.siliconvalleyindicators.org.
+This report presents top-line results.
+Reams of highly detailed information—including numerous stratifications—are available at our online reservoir, www.siliconvalleyindicators.org.

 President & Chief Executive Officer